-New Delhi: Cars automatically become a favourite toy of the rich and famous cricketers.
+New Delhi, March 31 -- Cars automatically become a favourite toy of the rich and famous cricketers.
 And among the many things Sachin Tendulkar has handed down to young India players is a passion for fancy cars.
 Ishant Sharma too has a few, including an Audi that sports many scratches and dents - tell-tale signs of having manoeuvred through Delhi's chaotic traffic.

 He looks at the side of his Honda Civic - a car meant for 'normal' days - as someone from a bunch of fans who are gathered for an 'Ishant vs You" contest points to a dent.